CivMap/CivMap/README.md

 uses react, leaflet.js, flask

-## Installation
+## Install
-get pip and bower (how to depends on your system), then
+get pip and npm (how to depends on your system), then

     pip install -r requirements.txt
+    npm install
-    bower install
+    npm install -g gulp

+## Develop
+open `static/index.html` in your favorite browser run `gulp watch`, now edits to any file in `src/` trigger a rebuild of `static/bundle.js`

-## Running
+## Deploy
-get the heroku command line client, then
+get the heroku command line client, run `gulp browserify` to create `static/bundle.js`, then

     heroku local web